 If you’re like us, you travel in order to experience the richness and culture of your destination – you want a unique adventure that goes beyond your hotel.
 You love crisp sheets and the perfect pillow, and when you wake up, you’re looking to explore.

-A blend of traditional and modern, The Sailmaker’s House is a small independent guesthouse located in the heart of beautiful downtown Portsmouth, New Hampshire.
+A blend of traditional and modern, The Sailmaker’s House is a small independent inn located in the heart of beautiful downtown Portsmouth, New Hampshire.
 We are a convenient jumping off point for our guests to discover the city and enjoy all that it has to offer.

 Photograph Courtesy of Strawbery Banke Museum